tsabin2023/CNE350FinalProject/ProjectDebrief.md

 echo "Log files older than 5 min have been removed"
 ```

 ## If you pivoted to something else during the project, explain each iteration of goals and accomplishments from beginning to end

-Luckily I did not have to change to a different project thought I had to look at the project a different way.
-First being that the GUI programs to accomplish me goal could not run on a Raspberry Pi 2w.
+Luckily I did not have to change to a different project though I had to look at the project a different way.
+First being that the GUI programs to accomplish my goal could not run on a Raspberry Pi 2w.

 I then wanted to code everything myself, but quickly realized that there was not going to be enough time to accomplish this.